Antarctida/box/README.md

 git checkout v2.0.0
 ```

-Once you have cloned the Phalcon Box repository, run the `bash install` command from the Phalcon Box directory to
+Once you have cloned the Phalcon Box repository, run the install command from the Phalcon Box root directory to
 create the `settings.yml` configuration file.
 The `settings.yml` file will be placed in the Phalcon Box directory:

 ```bash